Skip to Main Content

 • Section 1.
 Preamble

-The system of university governance shall be a collegial one which includes all University associations and is marked by shared authority among its constituents.
+The system of University governance shall be a collegial one which includes all University associations and is marked by shared authority among its constituents.
 The shared system of academic governance shall provide for a variety of academic organizational structures and shall permit a range of collegial leadership mechanisms.
 The collegial relationship is most effective when peers work critically together to carry out their duties in the most professional manner possible.
 It is the right and responsibility of every member of the University community to participate in the shared system of collegial governance and the obligation of the University community to recognize their contributions.

 • Section 2.
 Definition and Scope